trailofbits/testing-handbook/content/docs/crypto/constant_time_tool/timecop.md

 ## Limitations

-1. **Microarchitecture Leakage**: TimeCop and Valgrind cannot detect if individual instructions take more time depending on the input they are provided.
+1. **Microarchitecture Leakage**: Timecop and Valgrind cannot detect if individual instructions take more time depending on the input they are provided.
 2. **Coverage**: This approach won't find potential vulnerabilities if the vulnerable code is not executed during the runtime.

 An alternative approach using [MemorySanitizer](https://clang.llvm.org/docs/MemorySanitizer.html) in Clang offers similar benefits without requiring a library but modifies the binary at compile time.
 More information and a tutorial are available [here](https://crocs-muni.github.io/ct-tools/tutorials/memsan).